-The Chairperson of the Board of Directors shall preside at all meetings of the Board of Directors and, if this corporation has members, at all meetings of the members.
+The Chair of the Board of Directors shall preside at all meetings of the Board of Directors and, if this corporation has members, at all meetings of the members.
 Except as otherwise expressly provided by law, by the Articles of Incorporation, or by these Bylaws, he or she shall, in the name of the corporation, execute such deeds, mortgages, bonds, contracts, checks, or other instruments which may from time to time be authorized by the Board of Directors.
-The Chair may delegate any of these duties to the Executive Director as he may deem necessary to carry out the business of the corporation.
+The Chair may delegate any of these duties to the Executive Director as he or she may deem necessary to carry out the business of the corporation.

 SECTION 7.
 DUTIES OF VICE CHAIR

-In the absence of the Chair, or in the event of his or her inability or refusal to act, the Vice Chair shall perform all the duties of the Chair, and when so acting shall have all the powers of, and be subject to all the restrictions on, the Chair.
+In the absence of the Chair, or in the event of their inability or refusal to act, the Vice Chair shall perform all the duties of the Chair, and when so acting shall have all the powers of, and be subject to all the restrictions on, the Chair.
 The Vice Chair shall have other powers and perform such other duties as may be prescribed by law, by the Articles of Incorporation, or by these Bylaws, or as may be prescribed by the Board of Directors.
 In the event of a vacancy in any official or legally required position of the Board, the Vice Chair shall automatically assume the duties of that position until such time as the position is filled by election.

 SECTION 8.
 DUTIES OF SECRETARY

 The Secretary shall:

 - Ensure that the original or a copy of these Bylaws as amended or otherwise altered to date be kept at the principal office of the corporation either in paper or electronic format and are available, upon request, to any director of the corporation, agent or the general membership.
 Also ensure that a copy of these bylaws are posted on the Corporation's website at all times.